perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/SSDT/README.md

 win-reg-txt-to-hex-dsl.sh ../samples/ppt-reg.txt
 ```

-Both methods allow you to modify sPPT with MorePower Tools in Windows to adjust the settings of Zero RPM and load the key with custom settings into the SSDT file.
+Both methods allow you to modify sPPT with MorePower Tools in Windows to adjust Zero RPM and load the key with custom settings into the SSDT file.

 ### Tool